pablodecm/phd_thesis/src/001_abstract.md

-Advances in data analysis techniques could play a decisive role on the discovery reach of particle collider experiments, yet the proliferation of expertise from other data-centric disciplines such as machine learning and statistics encounters significant barriers, mainly due to the use of domain-specific language and constructs.
+Advances in data analysis techniques could play a decisive role on the discovery reach of particle collider experiments, yet expertise from other data-centric disciplines such as machine learning and statistics encounters significant barriers, mainly due to the use of domain-specific language and constructs.
-A large part of this document, which also doubles as an introduction of an analysis searching for non-resonant
+A large part of this document, which also doubles as introduction for an analysis searching for non-resonant
 Higgs pair production using data acquired by the CMS detector at the LHC, is thus devoted to the redefinition of the relevant concepts and problems in experimental particle physics in a way